CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 - Add a new PUT endpoint `/customers/:customerId` to update an existing customer (name, address, city and country).
 - Add a new DELETE endpoint `/orders/:orderId` to delete an existing order along all the associated order items.
 - Add a new DELETE endpoint `/customers/:customerId` to delete an existing customer only if this customer doesn't have orders.
-- (STRETCH GOAL) Add a new GET endpoint `/customers/:customerId/orders` to load all the orders along the ordered items of a single customer.
+- Add a new GET endpoint `/customers/:customerId/orders` to load all the orders along the  items in the orders of a specific customer.
 Especially, the following information should be returned: order references, order dates, product names, unit prices, suppliers and quantities.